 Secondly, you need to pass the GED Ready® practice test to qualify for online GED testing.
 You must reach a “green” (likely to pass) score, and your GED Ready score cannot be older than 60 days for each of the four GED subject tests that you want to take online.

 There’s a GED Ready test for each independent GED sub-exam.
 You can buy the GED Ready practice test on the official website of GED Testing Service, GED.com, for $6.99 each.

-Last but not least, for online testing, you must have a computer with a webcam and a reliable internet connection.
+Last but not least, for online testing, you must have a computer with a webcam and a reliable Internet connection.
 You must run a system check to test if your computer system meets all the requirements for taking the exam online.

 Your GED testing room must be without any distractions and have four walls and a closed door.
 GED Testing Service will verify your government-issued photo ID when you check in to take the test.

 To launch your GED test, you need to log in to your GED.com account at least 30 minutes prior to your test appointment.
-You need to follow the steps that are given on-screen to check-in for your GED test.
+You need to follow the steps that are given on-screen to check in for your GED test.
 Your computer system, workspace, and ID will be verified.

-When everything is fine, you can take the test on your computer while a proctor monitors your activities online just in the same way as happens at a testing center.
+When everything is fine, you can take the test on your computer while a proctor monitors your activities online just in the same way as it happens at a testing center.

 The GED exam is a high school equivalency (HSE) exam that measures your knowledge and skills through four independent subject tests.

 The four sub-exams (independent modules) cover the academic subject fields of Social Studies, Science, Mathematical Reasoning, and Reasoning through Language Arts.

 Testing takes place at a level that is similar to what high school students are expected to master at graduation.
 You can learn more on our page that explains what a GED is and how to get it fast.